 In this series, I dig a little deeper into the meaning of psychology-related terms.
 This week’s term is attention.

 We are constantly bombarded with a steady stream of stimuli, both internal and external.
 Attention is the process by which we narrow our focus to certain pieces of information while excluding others.

 Visual attention appears to consist of two different processes: a once-over of the entire visual field that is processed all at the same time, and then a second stage focused on a specific area, with processing that occurs serially (one bit at a time).
-It’is based on location, features (e.g. motion, colour), and objects.
+It’s based on location, features (e.g. motion, colour), and objects.

 Attentional control is the process of selecting what we do or do not want to pay attention to.
 This involves maintaining alertness/awareness, orientation to sensory stimuli, and executive control.
 An obvious example of low attentional control is ADHD, but it can also occur in autism, anxiety disorders, depression, PTSD, and schizophrenia.

 Attentional shifts involve reallocating mental resources in order to more efficiently process a particular stimulus.
 Task switching requires a corresponding attentional shift.
 These shifts can occur either voluntarily or automatically.

 While we might think that we can and should multitask, we’re actually not very good at it.
 There’s only so much attention to go around, so we end up task switching rather than being able to attend to multiple tasks at the same time, and this requires more mental resources than if we focused on one task at a time.

 Change blindness occurs when we’re attentive to something, lose attention briefly, and then return to it without noticing major changes that have happened during our brief lapse.
-One example of this is in an experiment in which someone is speaking to an actor, they’re distracted by another stimulus, and when they return focus they don’t realize that the initial actor was replaced by another actor.
+One example of this is in an experiment in which someone is speaking to an actor, they’re distracted by another stimulus, and when they return their focus to the speaker, they don’t realize that the initial actor was replaced by another actor.
 The same phenomenon explains why most people don’t notice editing errors in movies.
 It may also be responsible for some traffic accidents.